"I'm done bro, I'm done."

-This was in the first hour of a 10 day shoot.
+This was the first hour of a 10 day shoot.

-We both knew the reefs on the island were shallow; we'd been there before and surfed the waves, but shooting The Underwater Project dictates no boards and definitely no wetsuits - meaning the danger of losing skin was increased tenfold.
-With a wary eye watching for rogue waves I watched as Mike left the water, he stumbled on a few urchin spines adding insult to injury; and I wondered if there was something else I could shoot underwater.
+We both knew the reefs on the island were shallow; we'd been there before and surfed the waves, but shooting The Underwater Project dictates no boards and definitely no wetsuits - meaning the danger of losing skin increased tenfold.
+With a wary eye for rogue waves I watched as Mike left the water and stumbled upon a few urchin spines adding insult to injury; and I wondered if there was something else I could shoot underwater.

 After a few technical adjustments (read : complete confusion with new gear); the Mare Vida series found me.